 Plain text: Dear Mr. Smith

-So, if your email is intercepted during its journey, a hacker would only see the unreadable text and be unable to access your sensitive information.
+If your email is intercepted during its journey, a hacker would only see unreadable text and be unable to access your sensitive information.
 Once Mr. Smith receives the email, he will see it in plain text.

-Email encryption is essential as it drastically lowers the chances of hackers getting hold of the sensitive information within your emails if they are in ciphertext form.
-For the sender and recipient, however, it is a crucial method to safeguard the confidentiality and integrity of the sensitive information they are sending.
+Email encryption drastically lowers the chances of hackers obtaining sensitive information.
+For both the sender and recipient, it safeguards the confidentiality and integrity of the information being sent.

-Luckily you don’t have to be a Matrix-level hacker to encrypt and protect your emails, as there are many email encryption providers out there for you to choose from.
+You don’t need to be a hacker to encrypt and protect your emails.
+There are several email encryption providers available, but understanding how encryption works will help you appreciate its importance.

 Transport Layer Security (TLS)

-If your email provider is Google or Microsoft, then this is the method of email encryption they use.
-TLS is a cryptographic protocol that ensures the privacy of the email’s contents but only during transit.
+If your email provider is Google or Microsoft, TLS is the protocol they use.
+It ensures the privacy of an email’s contents but only during transit.
+However, the message is still vulnerable on the recipient's server since TLS is not end-to-end encryption.

 End-to-End Encryption